xxu30-appdev/photogram-auth/README.md

 ## Steps

- 1. Download the code to your Cloud9 workspace as usual.
- 1. `bin/setup`
+ 1. From [your Cloud9 repositories list](https://c9.io/account/repos), set up a workspace [as usual](https://guides.firstdraft.com/starting-on-a-project-in-cloud9).
- 1. Click the Run Project button.
+ 1. Set up the project: `bin/setup`
+ 1. Start the web server by clicking "Run Project".
- 1. Navigate to the app preview in Chrome and verify that it works.
+ 1. Navigate to your live application preview.
  1. I've already added [draft_generators](https://guides.firstdraft.com/draftgenerators.html) and [Devise](https://guides.firstdraft.com/authentication-and-authorization-with-devise.html) to the Gemfile.
 You might want to pull up those cheatsheets and have them handy.
- 1. You can navigate to `[YOUR APP PREVIEW URL]/git` in Chrome to access the visual Git interface; remember to commit and branch often so that you can always get back to a good state if an experiment goes wrong.
  1. Generate the User table [with Devise](https://guides.firstdraft.com/authentication-and-authorization-with-devise.html#generate-a-new-model-with-devise):

     ```bash